makingweirdthings/makingweirdthings.github.io/_toys/second-attempt.md

 After pouring, I held a vibrator to the mold for a couple of minutes, then sprayed the top surface with release agent to pop the surface bubbles, and then set the steel bowl down into the mix.

+## Results

+Some good, some bad, but it's going in the trash.

+The suction cup came out well, but had a large bubble that I'm not sure how to get rid of in the future.
+I don't think it's a problem, but it's a little unsightly.

+{% include image.html url="/assets/img/toys/suction_cup.jpg" description="Suction cup after demolding" %}

+I still have surface bubbles in this one, but fewer of them.
+The color looks really nice.

+{% include image.html url="/assets/img/toys/mica_color.jpg" description="Preeettyy" %}

+Unfortunately, either because of the higher volume of mica, or the lower viscosity of the silicone, much of the mica settled to the very bottom (tip) of the toy, and caused the top to disintigrate into a sticky, staining, purple sludge.

+{% include image.html url="/assets/img/toys/disintigration.jpg" description="Tip of toy, damaged" %}

+I think that a silicone with a low enough viscosity to degass will also suffer from mica settling.
+Will try vacuum degassing for future attempts so that I can use high viscosity silicone.